 Ecology perspective:

-To do this, we build simple models that incorporate competing ecological hypotheses, fit these models to spatiotemporal data, and see which model (ie, hypothesis) better explains patterns in nature.
-When fitting mechanistic models, we also get estimates of ecological rates, interactions, and resilience “for free”.
+We look for the key ecological processes - warming, competition, animal behavior - that predominantly shape ecosystems and their resilience.
+To do this, we build simple models of competing ecological hypotheses, and then see which model (hypothesis) better explains patterns in nature.
+Fitting mechanistic models to field data, we also get estimates of ecological rates, interactions, and resilience “for free”.
 These are critical for management but notoriously hard to measure in the field.